Beach sunset on the Lost Coast Trail

 You can start from either the North (Mattole Beach) or the South (Black Sands Beach in Shelter Cove).
 Both offer a similar experience but the logistics vary.

 Check the tides before picking an itinerary.
-An itinerary may be a better choice depending on the tide.
-Use the Interactive Tide Chart to find out:
+One itinerary may be more favorable depending on the tide.

 Transportation

+Most people hike the Lost Coast Trail point-to-point.
 As with any point-to-point hike, we recommend leaving your car at the end of the trail.
-You may be faster, or slower and it’s always good to know there’s a car waiting for you instead of stressing out about catching a shuttle or giving somebody a call!
+You may be faster, or slower and it’s always good to know there’s a car waiting for you at the end.
+It’s better than stressing out about catching a shuttle or giving somebody a call!

 You have three options: